erkanerol/erkanerol.github.io/content/post/restartable-pods.md

 >-In theory, you can delete any pod of our application.
 Nevertheless, be careful :D

 I don't remember how many times I had this conversation, but I have never thought about whether pods are really restartable or not until recently.
-When I thought about it deeply, **I noticed that pods are not fully restartable, they are "re-creatable" or partially restartable.**
+When I thought about it deeply, **I noticed that pods are not fully restartable, they are re-creatable or partially restartable.**

 <br>